About Compassionate Impact Grant

 Compassionate Impact Grant (CIG) is a $150K, three year, unrestricted grant that is awarded to a single organization with the goal of tangibly increasing the impact of an innovative nonprofit.
 CIG's goal is to support organizations that address critical community problems through evidence-based and culturally responsible social innovations.

 CIG supports organizations with social initiatives that:

-- create access to food and clean water
+- provide access to food and clean water

 - tackle disparities in health and well-being

 - create innovative, evidence-based, and sustainable impact

 - are inclusive of people across sex, gender identity, sexuality, race, ethnicity, culture, religion, and ability

 The CIG application is an open, competitive process.